Hatchling diamondback terrapins arrive at Zoo Atlanta as part of annual 'terrapin swap'

-ATLANTA – August 23, 2019 – For the next year, a tidal creek habitat at Zoo Atlanta will be home to 25 hatchling diamondback terrapins as part of an effort to raise awareness of and mitigate the threats facing a Georgia native species that was almost lost to extinction.
-The hatchlings arrived in Atlanta on August 22, 2019, from the Georgia Sea Turtle Center, a department of the Jekyll Island Authority.
+For the next year, a tidal creek habitat at Zoo Atlanta will be home to 25 hatchling diamondback terrapins as part of an effort to raise awareness of and mitigate the threats facing a Georgia native species that was almost lost to extinction.
+The hatchlings arrived in Atlanta Aug.
+22 from the Georgia Sea Turtle Center, a department of the Jekyll Island Authority.

-The terrapins are at Zoo Atlanta through the Zoo’s support of the Georgia Sea Turtle Center’s Jekyll Island Causeway Conservation Program.
+The terrapins are at Zoo Atlanta through the Zoo’s support of the Georgia Sea Turtle Center’s Jekyll Island Causeway Conservation Program, a press release from the zoo said.
 The program focuses on a roadside management plan to reduce terrapin mortality on Georgia’s causeways and elsewhere with the goal of reducing the unsustainable impact of highway mortality on the diamondback terrapin population.
 Zoo Atlanta supports the program by rearing terrapins hatched from females killed or injured by automobiles.

 The hatchlings will live in the Zoo’s Georgia Tidal Creek in Scaly Slimy Spectacular: The Amphibian and Reptile Experience until they are large enough to present less of a target for predators.
 In receiving the new hatchlings, Zoo Atlanta also transferred 25 diamondback terrapins brought to the Zoo in 2018 back to the Georgia Sea Turtle Center, which will prepare them for release into the wild.